Bundjalung people

 The Bundjalung people, also spelled Bunjalung, Badjalang and Bandjalang, are Aboriginal Australians who are the original custodians of a region from around Grafton in northern coastal New South Wales to Beaudesert in south-east Queensland.
 The region is located approximately 550 km northeast of Sydney and 100 km south of Brisbane that now includes the Bundjalung National Park.

-In the north, Bundjalung Nation shares a border with Yuggera Nation and Barrunggam Nation; to the east the Tasman Sea (Pacific Ocean); to the south Gumbaynggirr (also known as Kumbainggar) Nation; and to the west it borders Ngarabal Nation.
+In the north, the Bundjalung nation shares a border with the Yuggera and Barrunggam nations; to the east is the Tasman Sea (Pacific Ocean); to the south the Gumbaynggirr (also known as the Kumbainggar) nation; and to the west it borders the Ngarabal nation.

 The languages of the Bundjalung people are dialects of the Lower-Richmond branch of the Yugambeh-Bundjalung language family.

-The names of the 15 tribal groups comprising the Bundjalung Nation are Arakwal, Banbai, Birbai, Galiabal, Gidabal, Gumbainggeri, Jigara, Jugambal, Jugumbir (Yugembeh), Jungai, Minjungbal, Ngacu, Ngamba, Nyangbal and Widjabal/Wiyabal.
+The names of the 15 tribal groups comprising the Bundjalung nation are Arakwal, Banbai, Birbai, Galiabal, Gidabal, Gumbainggeri, Jigara, Jugambal, Jugumbir (Yugembeh), Jungai, Minjungbal, Ngacu, Ngamba, Nyangbal and Widjabal/Wiyabal.

 History

-Before European colonisation, the Bundjalung Nation encompassed some of the richest hunting and fishing grounds anywhere on the Australian continent.
+Before European colonisation, the Bundjalung nation encompassed some of the richest hunting and fishing grounds anywhere on the Australian continent.
 According to the oral traditions of the Bundjalung People, the area was first settled by the Three Brothers and their descendants.

-To the best of knowledge the people of the Bundjalung Nation, who inhabit the far-north coast of New South Wales and the coast of south-east Queensland, they are the only Indigenous people whose Dreamtime stories talk about arriving in Australia from elsewhere.
-Their ancestors came from the land "at the centre of the world" after a massive catastrophe destroyed it.
-There are also Indigenous groups in the Perth region that hold a spiritual belief they are descendants of "star people", or people from stars and the Solar System.
+The Bundjalung people inhabit the far-north coast of New South Wales and south-east Queensland.
+Some Dreamtime stories describe their ancestors arriving in Australia from other lands following a significant environmental event.
+Additionally, some Indigenous groups in the Perth region hold spiritual beliefs regarding their origins being linked to the stars and the Solar System.

-People of the Bundjalung Nation have lived on and visited Goanna Headland for at least 12,000 years.
-The Aboriginal tribes were not united before the 18th century, and comprised more than 20 main groups, known collectively as the "Bundjalung Nation".
+People of the Bundjalung nation have lived on and visited Goanna Headland for at least 12,000 years.
+The Aboriginal tribes were not united before the 18th century, and comprised more than 20 main groups, known collectively as the "Bundjalung nation".
 Certain deities and religious practices were specific to certain localities.

 Goanna Headland is also significant as the site where the ancestors of the Bundjalung people arrived by sea and populated the surrounding country.
-This event is related through the legend of "The Three Brothers (Bundjalung Nation)".
+This event is related through the legend of "The Three Brothers (Bundjalung nation)".